Week 26 of Pregnancy

 This week's tips

-- •Invest in supportive, flat shoes to ease back and foot pain
+- •Invest in a pregnancy pillow to support your growing belly and ease back pain

 Looking ahead